-It is important to have your documents finalized before you come here (filled in, sing, all prepared).
+It is important to have your documents (learning agreement) finalized before you come here (filled in, singed, stamped).
 Make sure to be in contact with your home and host faculty coordinators.
-Modification can be done after your arrival to Sarajevo, but maximum allowed time after your arrival is 1 (one) month to do needed modifications.
+Modification can be done after your arrival to Sarajevo, but maximum allowed time after your arrival is 1 (one) month to update needed documents.

 Students with special needs

 Before applying to our university, please inform us if you have special needs that require special arrangements or services (you will find this section in the online application).